MaurizioFD/RecSys2019_DeepLearning_Evaluation/README.md

 #### Hyperparameter optimization
 Folder _ParameterTuning_ contains all the code required to tune the hyperparameters of the baselines.
 The script _run_parameter_search_ contains the fixed hyperparameters search space used in all our experiments.
-The object _SearchBayesianSkopt_ does the hyperparameter optimization for a given recommender instance and hyperparameter space, saving the explored configuration and correspondingr recommendation quality.
+The object _SearchBayesianSkopt_ does the hyperparameter optimization for a given recommender instance and hyperparameter space, saving the explored configuration and corresponding recommendation quality.